 The fast-growing occupations will have better employment prospects than occupations with slow or declining employment.
 Most of the annual job openings will result from both the need to replace workers who change jobs and new job creation.
-The majority of new job openings in WIA #12 will be in the service and government sectors (Figure E-22).
+The majority of new job openings in in both workforce development areas will be in health care field.